Edouard26/holbertonschool-low_level_programming/bit_manipulation/README.md

-It is a repository about how to manipulate bits and use bitwise operators
+    Look for the right source of information without too much help How to manipulate bits and use bitwise operators